-With Platte County and entire Northland gaining in diversity, the Northland Ethnic Festival is viewed as important and meaningful by Platte County, cities, schools and agencies.
-This will be the festival's eleventh year.
+With Platte County and the entire Northland gaining in diversity, the Northland Ethnic Festival is viewed as important and meaningful by Platte County, cities, schools and agencies.
+This will be the festival's fourteenth year.

 This free event invites participation and discussion among all ages and groups.

 The 2014 Northland Ethnic Festival hosted approximately 1800 people.
 Based on this year's crowd and that of past year's this is a growing event.
 Here are some comments gathered from this year's event:

 - My favorite were the dances!

 - Meeting and talking with people.

 - German potato salad is good!